douglaz/cyberkrill/BDK_IMPLEMENTATION.md

 ## Overview

-I've successfully implemented a BDK-based `bdk-list-utxos` command for the CyberKrill CLI toolkit.
+I've successfully implemented a BDK-based `bdk-list-utxos` command for the cyberkrill CLI toolkit.
 This command allows listing UTXOs from Bitcoin descriptors using the BDK (Bitcoin Development Kit) library.

 ## Features Implemented